Have you taken a look behind the gates of your local kindergarten lately?

-As a society, we have become so disconnected from our outdoor spaces that the term ‘nature-deficit disorder’ has been coined by researchers who found that children exposed to natural settings generally experienced lower stress levels and enhanced cognitive functioning.
+As a society, we have become so disconnected from our outdoor spaces that the term ‘nature-deficit disorder’ has been coined by researchers who found that children exposed to natural settings generally experienced lower stress levels and improved cognitive functioning.

 Being physically active from an early age has never been more important, and Kidsfirst is proud to be able to play a part in helping our youngest learners build healthy habits that lay the foundations for life.